Saint Spotlight: St. Ignatius of Loyola

 When we see the suffering of refugees, we can follow in St. Ignatius’ footsteps: we can write letters, and we can pray.

 - First, we write letters—to our elected representatives.
 We can call them, too.
 Maybe even set up a visit and let them know that we as a nation—as people of faith—demand action for refugees who are fleeing conflict.
 Get started here.
-(And find more resources to help reach out to Congress here.)
+(And find more resources to learn about the issues and how to advocate here.)

 And as we remember the example of St. Ignatius of Loyola, the founder of the Jesuits and a great, desk saint, we ask for his intercession: St. Ignatius of Loyola, pray for us!